2600hz/kazoo/applications/crossbar/doc/channels.md

 ## Execute an application against a Channel

 !!! note
-    This API requires Konami (or Konami Pro) to be running and metaflows to be enabled on the call
+    This API requires Konami Pro to be running and metaflows to be enabled on the call

 > POST /v2/accounts/{ACCOUNT_ID}/channels/{UUID}